vic-ma/howtodismantle.github.io/_posts/2024-08-14-Barcode-Bliss-Part-I-Integrating-ProGlove-Scanners-with-Peakboard.md

 }
 {% endhighlight %}

 On the Peakboard side, we set the MQTT broker and configure two subscriptions.
 Both listen at the topic `Peakboard/Gateway/PGGW402650394/scan`.
-This topic is constructed like this:
+The topic is constructed like this:
 ```
-configured main topic + "Gateway" + serial number of the Gateway + the "scan" event
+Configured main topic + "Gateway" + Serial number of the Gateway + "scan" event
 ```

-The Peakboard data source gives us the option to process the json right away by using so called data paths.
-We know from the sample JSON the scanned code can be found within the JSON under "scan_code", while the serial number is at "device_serial".
-And so we configure the two subscriptions that the JSON is translated into the scalar values we want to process later.
+The Peakboard data source gives us the option to process the JSON immediately, using data paths.
+We know from the example JSON that `scan_code` contains the scanned code, while `device_serial` contains the serial number.
+So we configure the two subscriptions so that the JSON is translated into the scalar values we want to process later.

 ![image](/assets/2024-08-14/060.png)

-The last thing we do is to preapre some text boxes to show the scanned code through data binding:
+Finally, we prepare some text boxes to show the scanned code through data binding:

 ![image](/assets/2024-08-14/070.png)

-If we want react directly to a scan we ideally put out script or Building Blocks into he refreshed event of this data source.
-It's triggered everytime a scan is coming in on the MQTT topic.
+If we want our Peakboard app to react immediately after a scan, we need to put our script or Building Blocks into the refreshed event of this data source.
+It's triggered every time a scan comes in on the MQTT topic.

 ## Conclusion and result

-Building a Peakboard app together with ProGlove scanners is straight forward.
-No matter if you use USB or MQTT mode.
-The video show the simple app and displays the scanned code in the bound text boxes.
+Building a Peakboard app together with ProGlove scanners is straight forward, whether you use the USB or MQTT mode.
+The following video show the simple app and displays the scanned code in the bound text boxes:

 {% include youtube.html id="tMobjoShVS0" %}